tpanati/DollarBot/README.md

 With simple commands, this bot allows you to:

 📝 **Add/Record a new spending:** As you sip that morning coffee, effortlessly log your expenses, no matter how small or significant.
-Every expense adds up, and FinBot ensures you don't miss a thing.
+Every expense adds up, and DollarBot ensures you don't miss a thing.

-💡 **Display your expenditure for the current day/month:** With FinBot, you're never in the dark about your spending.
+💡 **Display your expenditure for the current day/month:** With DollarBot, you're never in the dark about your spending.
 Get real-time insights on your daily and monthly expenses, motivating you to stay on budget and crush your financial goals.

 🔍 **Show your spending history:** Ever wondered where your money disappears to?
-FinBot provides a detailed spending history that tells a story of your financial habits.
+DollarBot provides a detailed spending history that tells a story of your financial habits.
 It's a tale of lessons and opportunities for improvement.

 🗑️ **Delete/Erase all your records:** Made an error or just want to start afresh?
 It's as simple as a command, a chance to correct your narrative without any hassle.

 🔧 **Edit/Change any spending details:** Life is full of surprises, and sometimes expenses change.
-FinBot adapts with you, offering easy editing options to keep your story accurate.
+DollarBot adapts with you, offering easy editing options to keep your story accurate.

-📊 Set Your Budget: Take full control of your finances by defining and tracking your budget with FinBot.
+📊 Set Your Budget: Take full control of your finances by defining and tracking your budget with DollarBot.
 It's the proactive step that puts you firmly in the driver's seat of your financial journey.

-📈 **Visualize your spending:** Numbers can be daunting, but FinBot transforms them into a captivating visual experience.
+📈 **Visualize your spending:** Numbers can be daunting, but DollarBot transforms them into a captivating visual experience.
 Use the '/chart' option to see your spending as graphs and pie charts.
 This punchline to your story helps you spot trends and make smarter financial choices.

 📈 **Predict future expenses:** Predict your next month's budget based on your current expenditure